teifip/gke-demo/docs/influxdb.md

 kubectl apply -f ./manifests/influxdb.yaml
 ```

 Once the deployment is completed, the Data Collector can start to store data in InfluxDB.
-If not already done, this is the moment to go the WebGUI and start the periodic data collection.
+If not already done, this is the right moment to go the WebGUI and start the periodic data collection.
 Then, you can either move to the [next step](./grafana.md) or read the additional information provided below.

 ### Upgrade strategy